theopenlane/emailtemplates/README.md

 # Email Templates

-This directory contains some of the common emails which would be sent to users of the platform.
+This repository contains some of the common emails which would be sent to users of the platform.

 ## Required Variables For All Templates